xbeat/Machine-Learning/README.md

 Introduction to Neural Turing Machines

 Neural Turing Machines (NTMs) are a type of recurrent neural network architecture that combines the power of neural networks with the flexibility of Turing machines.
 They aim to bridge the gap between traditional neural networks and algorithm-like computations.

+## Hyperparameter Optimization Using Pure Python

+Introduction to Hyperparameter Optimization

+Hyperparameter optimization is a crucial step in machine learning to enhance model performance.
+It involves fine-tuning the settings that govern the learning process.
+By selecting the optimal set of hyperparameters along with quality data, we can achieve the best possible model performance.

 ## Introduction to Sequence Modeling with RNNs in Python